fabricjs/fabric.js/README.md

 |    IE11     |        ❌         |
 |   Node.js   |        ✔️         | [Node.js installation](#nodejs) |

-Fabric.js does not use transpilation by default, the browser version we support is determined by the level of canvas api we want to use and some js syntax.
+Fabric.js does not use polyfills by default, or tries to keep it at minimum. the browser version we support is determined by the level of canvas api we want to use and some js syntax.
 While JS can be easily transpiled, canvas API can't.

 ## Installation